-My conversation with Ssuna Ronald was scheduled for 8 am on a Wednesday.
-It’s 7.30 am, and as I sit on a chair in my home office, I imagine what it would be like to work as a marketer physically in another African country.
+My conversation with Ssuna Ronald was scheduled for a Wednesday morning.
+It’s 7:30 a.m., and as I sit on a chair in my home office, I imagine what it would be like to work as a marketer physically in another African country.
 To reorient my mind from a Nigerian perspective and adapt to a new audience’s buying impulses and culture.

 Meet Ssuna Ronald

 I’m Ssuna Ronald from Kampala, Uganda, with years of experience in the marketing industry, from broadcast media to digital technology.
-I started with an interest in discovering the latest product and tech on the market.
+I started to be interested in discovering the latest products and tech on the market.
 That’s how I became a player in social media marketing for brands.
 And then, I got opportunities to work for a television station, later on, a radio station.
 I also create content for the Tech Industry through my podcast show, where we cover stories for people in the marketing industry and those behind tech brands.
-As my love for tech grew, I got invited to join a tech company, Safeboda, about two years ago, as a community and content manager.
+As my love for tech grew, I got invited to join a tech company, Safeboda, about two years ago as a community and content manager.